tsgates/arch-wiki-markdown/wiki/Jekyll.md

 To generate a static HTML website based on your Textile or Markdown documents run jekyll.
-To simultaneously test the generated HTML website run Jekyll with the --server flag.
+To simultaneously test the generated HTML website run Jekyll with the --serve flag.

+    $ jekyll serve

+or if you want jekyll to watch for file changes

-    $ jekyll --server
+    $ jekyll serve --watch

 It is recommended to define server options in your _config.yml.
 The default will start a server on port 4000, which can be accessed in your